There’s no doubt about it: the noise surrounding women’s sport is the loudest it’s ever been.

 If the cricket is anything like it was in the first round of the series – in which both New Zealand and England set record scores within hours of each other – then it will certainly be a special day for those in attendance.

 It will have to go some to match last summer’s World Cup final though.
-Held at Lord’s in front of a sell-out crowd, England – led by Anya Shrubsole – pulled off an incredible comeback to seal a win that is still talked about now and will continue to be referenced for the foreseeable future.
+Held at Lord’s in front of a sell-out crowd, England – led by Anya Shrubsole – pulled off an incredible comeback to seal a win that still elicits goosebumps even now and will continue to be referenced for the foreseeable future.

 She stated: “They were incredibly different.
 As a player you don’t really think about the crowds much but I do remember arriving on the coach and seeing a pub advertising the fact that Sri Lanka were playing Pakistan in the men’s final but there was no mention of the women.